Frequently Asked Questions (FAQs)

 Will you still deliver to me if I'm out?

 Yes.
 We're happy to deliver to you if you're out.
 But due to the perishable nature of fresh fish and shellfish - and our compostable paper packaging - it's not advisable to leave deliveries out in the open for too long.
-If you can't be in for your delivery (or require a no-contact delivery due to coronavirus self-isolation) we are happy to leave your delivery in a fridge/coolbox in your porch, garden, garage, shed or outbuilding.
-Just add a note to your delivery booking.
+If you can't be in for your delivery we're happy to leave your delivery in a fridge/coolbox in your porch, garden, garage, shed or outbuilding.
+Just add a note to your order when you get to the 'View Basket' page, before you checkout.

 How do I contact you about changing a delivery day/time?